Sinking of F174: Fishermen

-Many fishermen just threw the bodies back into the sea; they were cynically nicknamed "Mediterranean tuna", and became a well-kept secret of the fishing community.
+Many fishermen just threw the bodies back into the sea, and became a well-kept secret of the fishing community.
 Those who brought back some of the corpses were threatened with bureaucratic obstruction and lost ten days of work before having their ships restored to them.
 The widespread feeling was that the officers were trying to avoid problems and responded with hostility and retaliation to any initiative to act in the matter.

 Salvatore Lupo

 In 2001, local fisherman Salvatore "Salvo" Lupo, unaware of the tragedy, went fishing in an unusual spot.
 His nets caught something underwater and were damaged.
 He recovered them and found clothes with coins in the pockets and the ID card of a 17-year-old Tamil named Ampalagan Ganeshu from Chawchsceri.
 Lupo alerted the Sea Authority about what he had found and about the likely presence of a wreck in the spot where F174 sank.
 The officers did not believe him.
 Through a friend living in Rome, Lupo contacted journalist Giovanni Maria Bellu, who was investigating rumors about the sinking, and gave him the coordinates.

 Lupo's story met with mixed public response; he was supported by some of his fellow townsfolk, but met with hostility from many others, who accused him of having betrayed his town, slandered its name, and potentially ruined the fishing and tourist season.
 After the story broke, he embarked on a five-month fishing cruise trip and ultimately had to quit fishing due to threats to him and his ship.

 While young people, townsfolk and many fishermen came to terms with the tragedy in the following years, city officers and politicians claimed that this event was a dark spot on city's reputation and opposed many initiatives to honor the memory of the deceased.
-When Bellu's book I Fantasmi di Portopalo (Ghosts of Portopalo) was published, it was harsh criticized by the city's mayor, Fernando Cammisuli.
+When Bellu's book I Fantasmi di Portopalo (Ghosts of Portopalo) was published, it was harshly criticized by the city's mayor, Fernando Cammisuli.
 Questioned, he stated that he had read only "a few pages" of the book.
 Remembrance ceremonies in the following years were largely unattended by city officers, and only about 400 of the 3000 residents of Portopalo showed up.